Blog Archive

 London Herald Friday 18th, December 1903.
 I've seen this modern print offered on E-bay mistakenly identified by the seller as an original 1903 document.
 How the London Herald obtained the Wright's first flight photo before it had even been developed by the Wright's from the glass plate negative, taken just the day before, must have involved time travel.
 The Wright's wouldn't develop this photo until after returning to Dayton, and the photo was not initially shared with the public as it would have revealed construction details of the Flyer to competitors.
 This obvious modern "reproduction" print is readily available from multiple sales sources as a "re-print", but is a total fabrication as this December 18th 1903 issue never existing as pictured.

 As I routinely check E-bay, LiveAuctioneers.com, Invaluable.com, and other sites for Wright Brother related items for sale, I am constantly coming across material that is misidentified or questionable.
 By constantly, I mean, all the time, every time I check, every day.
 And I don't mean one or two examples, but rather dozens of examples on any given day.
-Over just the past four years, 2021 through 2024, framed "signatures" of Wilbur and Orville Wright have been offered by auction accompanied with a COA, and have sold for as little as a few hundred dollars, to thousands of dollars.
+Over just the past five years, 2021 through 2025, framed "signatures" of Wilbur and Orville Wright have been offered by auction accompanied with a COA, and have sold for as little as a few hundred dollars, to thousands of dollars.
 These items would be useful for placing under a cat box to keep the floor clean.

 ***Warning***